Step by stepLast

-However, like I've said on this site before, I've been working mostly off my own initiative, but with some feedback from visitors Emails.
+However, like I've said on this site before, I've been working mostly off my own initiative, with some feedback from Emails.

 And at the very forefront of my thoughts, safety has been my number one priority.
 If it doesn't look right, then its usually unsafe too!
 And I can't have the car falling to bits around me when I'm pulling 7250 rpm in fifth, travelling at speeds in excess of 100 MPH!!

-Here are the 10 steps required to install the Zetec engine in your Fiesta Mk1
+Here are my 10 steps required to install the Zetec engine in your Fiesta Mk1

 1. Obtaining & preparing the engine